kartikeysharma34/Object-Detection-using-Support-vector-machines/README.md

 15 images of both faces and airplanes were used to train the svm model

 # Code
-The code is the most trivial code for training of svm for object recognition and detection
+The code is the most basic code for training of svm for object recognition and detection